Background pattern

 • The active ingredient is desogestrel (75 micrograms)

-A Cerazet blister contains 28 round film-coated tablets of white color.
-The tablets are marked with the code KV over 2 on one side and ORGANON ? on the other.
-Each box contains 1, 3, 6, or 13 blisters, each conditioned in a pouch.
+A Cerazet blister contains 28 round film-coated tablets, white in color.
+The tablets are marked with the code KV over 2 on one face and ORGANON on the other.
+Each box contains 1, 3, 6, or 13 blisters, each packaged in a pouch.

 Organon Salud, S.L.